tedneward/Worldspine-DnD5e/Classes/Barbarian/Berserker.md

 ```
 def level5(npc):
-    npc.traits.append("***Mindless Rage.*** You can't be charmed or frightened while raging.
-If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.")
+    npc.append(Feature("Mindless Rage", "You can't be charmed or frightened while raging.
+If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.") )
 ```

 ## Intimidating Presence